hypescaler/aws-vscode-remote-containers/README.md

 Open this repository in VS Code, or, if you already did that, restart VS Code so that the config changes are applied.

 You should now be able to open your remote environment.
 Click the green icon in the bottom left of the IDE and choose *Remote-Containers: Reopen in Container*.
 VS Code will connect with the instance, build and run a container as specified by the `Dockerfile` and `devcontainer.json` in the `.devcontainer` directory.
+You can customize this Dockerfile to your liking.

 Once done, you will be greeted with an empty workspace - that's expected, there is no way to sync your local files with a remote environment.
 You'd now check out the source code for whatever project you are working on.